 In general, this process takes anywhere from five to eight months.
 This will change depending upon your specific case, and factors like where you live as well as where your fiancé lives.
 Other complications that could delay the case include the previous actions of the petitioner.
 If they have previously filed two or more fiancé visa petitions within their lifetime or have had such a visa approved within two years or less prior to the filing date of the current petition, the process could be delayed and they might have to seek a waiver in accordance with the International Marriage Broker Regulation Act (IMBRA).
 Additionally, someone who has been convicted of specific violent crimes or committed sex crimes (especially against a minor) might also need to seek a waiver in order to continue with the petition process.

 Yes.
-With the Supreme Court’s recent ruling against the Defense of Marriage Act (DOMA), I am of the firm opinion that same sex couples can now apply for a fiancé visa.
+Following the Supreme Court’s ruling against the Defense of Marriage Act (DOMA), same-sex couples can now apply for a fiancé visa.

 Had legal problems in America and they helped me win.
 They are very very good.
 If you want to choose a lawyer, I hope you will find them.
 Thank you very much Read More

 First of all, let me thank my attorney, Julia. and thank my partner.
 He helped us very enthusiastically and thoughtfully.
 And if you haven't found anyone you trust, go to them and put your trust in them.
 I'm sure you will be satisfied and achieve what you want.
 Thank you… Read More

 I had a great experience with my attorney she made me feel confident and also she was supportive in guiding me right understanding my situation.
 She helped me and showed proper directions and information about my status in 🇺🇸.
 Thanks a ton .
 Read More